Innovative Partnership Aims to Future Proof Artificial Turf Pitch Maintenance

 Field testing forms a critical component of the project.

-By systematically analysing how different maintenance techniques influence surface performance on non-SBR systems, the team can evaluate whether traditional maintenance frequencies and methodologies remain appropriate.
+By systematically analysing how different maintenance techniques influence surface performance on non-rubber crumb systems, the team can evaluate whether traditional maintenance frequencies and methodologies remain appropriate.

 The collected data enables modelling of performance degradation over time, allowing Technical Surfaces to design tailored asset management strategies specific to each organic infill system.